sujato/drafts/cullavagga/dpcv-project.md

 The texts of the Pali Tipiṭaka are our most important witness for the original teachings and person of the Buddha.
 Their significance has always been recognized in Theravada Buddhism, and became known internationally in the 19th century through the work of scholars such as [T.W.
 Rhys Davids](http://0-www.worldcat.org.novacat.nova.edu/identities/lccn-n50035648/) in England and [Bunyiu Nanjio](http://0-www.worldcat.org.novacat.nova.edu/identities/lccn-n81033028/) in Japan.

 Pali texts were traditionally passed down on palm (or *ola*) leaf manuscripts.
 From the late 19th century into the 20th century these manuscripts have been transcribed and published in book form.
-From the 1990s the books have been digitized, and are now widely available in several editions on the internet.
-All this has greatly increased the availability of the Pali texts and has benefited scholars immensely.
+From the 1990s the books have been digitized, and are now widely available in several editions on the internet. {See Lewis Lancaster's article "Digital Input of Buddhist Texts" in Damien Keown, Charles S. Prebish, *Encyclopedia of Buddhism*, pp 288–296, Routledge 2013.} All this has greatly increased the availability of the Pali texts and has benefited scholars immensely.

 However, in recent years scholars have paid greater attention to the problem of manuscript authenticity.
 Almost all of the manuscripts in existence date from the 18th and 19th centuries.
 This means that the entire Pali tradition rests on physical witnesses no more than a couple of centuries old.
-Linguistic, historical, and other evidence gives us good reason to be confident that the Pali texts are, on the whole, much older than this, and that they substantially date back to the time of the Buddha or shortly after.
-(See *The Authenticity of the Early Buddhist Texts*, Sujato and Brahmali.)
-Nevertheless, we should not neglect the opportunity to further test and refine our understanding of the historical provenance of the Pali texts.
+Linguistic, historical, and other evidence gives us good reason to be confident that the Pali texts are, on the whole, much older than this, and that they substantially date back to the time of the Buddha or shortly after. {See *The Authenticity of the Early Buddhist Texts*, Sujato and Brahmali.} Nevertheless, we should not neglect the opportunity to further test and refine our understanding of the historical provenance of the Pali texts.

 A further problem is that almost all the Sri Lankan manuscripts stem from texts that were imported from Burma or Thailand around the 18th century.
 Thus, although Burma and Thailand originally received their texts from Sri Lanka, we have little evidence for a Sri Lankan transmission that has not passed through those countries.
 For a discussion of these and other issues regarding the state of Pali manuscripts in Sri Lanka, see Bhikkhu Ñāṇatusita, *Pali Manuscripts of Sri Lanka*.
 He observes that:

 >Given the widespread neglect of collections, the general lack of interest in the preservation of and research into palm-leaf manuscripts in Sri Lanka, and often the considerable difficulty in getting access to collections, it is important that an international project is undertaken to preserve manuscripts by way of digitally photographing or scanning.
 This should be done in cooperation with Sri Lankan institutes such as the National Archives, universities, and a well-known international institute such as UNESCO, which already manages some important historical sites in Sri Lanka.
 The digital photographs should not be stored in just one institution, where they might be lost, as happened with the microfilms at the National Archives, but should be made freely available on the internet so that any scholar can access them.
 Also detailed information (description, history, photographs, list of manuscripts) should be given about the monasteries where the manuscripts were photographed.

-While we are not prepared to undertake the more wide-scale digital preservation envisaged by Bhikkhu Ñāṇatusita, by preserving and published DP CV we can, perhaps, stimulate interest and further action to preserve manuscripts.
+While we are not prepared to undertake the more wide-scale digital preservation envisaged by Bhikkhu Ñāṇatusita, by preserving and published DP CV we can, perhaps, stimulate interest and further action.

 One of the few early Pali texts in existence was studied and published by Oskar von Hinuber in his *The Oldest Buddhist Manuscript*.
 This offers a transcription, description, and detailed study of a 8th–9th century Pali manuscript from Nepal by a leading Indological philologist.
 Von Hinuber suggests that it may have derived from a branch monastery of the Mahāvihāra on the mainland, possibly at Bodhgaya.
 As it happens, the text itself, while only a few pages, is from the Cullavagga.
 Thus it is a small portion of the same text found in the DP CV, and when the DP CV is published it will enable a study of the  same passage in manuscripts of the 8th, 13th, and 18th centuries.